mackthompson16/World-Order-Forecast/README.md

 - Empires (Countries): measured across eight structural dimensions such as debt, military strength, education, innovation, and reserve currency status.
 - Companies (Industries): measured across parallel dimensions such as market capitalization, R&D spending, revenue growth, employment share, and global market share.

-Additional constants are layered into the models to account for corruption (data trustworthiness) and geography (structural advantages or constraints like natural resources, trade access, and climate).
-These are treated not as predictors of year-to-year variance, but as underlying priors that shape long-term trajectories.

-From this foundation, I train three experimental models:

-1) World Order Forecast (WOF): projecting the relative standing of nations.
-2) Market Share Forecast (MSF): projecting industry and corporate dominance.
-3) MSF Diluted from WOF: combining the two perspectives to test whether national and corporate cycles reinforce or diverge from one another.

-### Validation Philosophy

-To measure accuracy, the models use a leave-one-out cross-validation strategy: excluding one country or industry from training, then testing predictions against its historical trajectory.
-Instead of cherry-picking predictable cases (which would inflate accuracy), the focus is on average predictability—candidates with moderate volatility and representative dynamics.

-Still, all forecasts remain provisional.
-Global events are interdependent, and any model trained on past data necessarily inherits both its scope and its blind spots.
-This highlights a larger truth:
-***predictive models can never know the future, but they can help uncover the structures and cycles that shape it.***

 ## Background

 I was first introduced to this idea reading Ray Dalio's compelling piece, [Principles for dealing with the changing world order](https://www.economicprinciples.org/DalioChangingWorldOrderCharts.pdf).